 Alaska is home to a number of military bases representing the Air Force, Army, and Coast Guard.
-The challenges of military life can weigh heavily on a marriage, particularly where one spouse has been deployed to a combat zone.
+The challenges of military life can weigh heavily on marriage, particularly where one spouse has been deployed to a combat zone.
 Peggy A. Roston has represented both service members and spouses in divorce cases.
 She has extensive experience with helping these clients understand the federal statutes which apply to military divorces, as well as Alaska’s marital and domestic relations laws.
 If you are considering a divorce, Ms. Roston will work to protect your interests.

-Military Divorce in Alaska
+Military Divorce Attorney in Anchorage & Fairbanks, Alaska

 In order for the court to have jurisdiction over the marital estate under Alaska law, the parties must have lived in Alaska as a couple for more than six months in the last six years.
 For the court to have jurisdiction over custody, the child must have been physically present in Alaska for six months prior to the date of filing.